Proximal methods for structured nonsmooth optimization over Riemannian submanifolds: Introduction

 Specifically, the contributions of this paper are summarized as follows.
 First, we introduce several notions of stationary points for nonsmooth DC and fractional optimization over a Riemannian submanifold and examine their relationships.
 Second, we propose a novel algorithm called manifold proximal-gradient-subgradient algorithm (MPGSA) for solving problem \eqref{problemn1} and establish its subsequential convergence towards a critical point of the problem under a mild assumption.
-To the best of our knowledge, the MPGSA may be the first manifold optimization algorithm which can directly deal with problem \eqref{problemn1}.
+To the best of our knowledge, the MPGSA is the first manifold optimization algorithm which can directly deal with problem \eqref{problemn1}.
 In particular, when $h_2=f=0$, $g \equiv 1$ and $\mathcal{M}$ is the Stiefel manifold, the MPGSA reduces to the ManPG method proposed in \cite{Chen-Ma-Anthony-Zhang:SIOPT:2020} and its subconvergence results follows immediately.
-Third, if the stepsize parameter of the MPGSA is properly chosen, the convergence of the full sequence generated by it is established by further assuming the convexity of $\sqrt{f}$ and the continuity of its conjugate, as well as the Kurdyka-{\L}ojasiewicz (KL) property of some auxiliary function.
-It is worth noting that the above convergence analysis is merely based on the Euclidean KL property, while existing sequential convergence analysis for manifold optimization usually requires to utilize the concept of Riemannian KL property, see, \cite{Huang-Wei:MP:2022}, for example.
-As a byproduct, our analysis also indicates the convergence of the entire solution sequence generated by the ManPG method, which is unknown in the literature to the best of our knowledge.
+Third, the convergence of the full sequence generated by MPGSA is established when the algorithm is equipped with a properly chosen stepsize, under the additional assumptions that $f$ is convex with a continuous conjugate function and a certain auxiliary function satisfies the Kurdyka–Łojasiewicz (KL) property.
+It is worth noting that the introduction of retraction operators poses inherent challenges in proving full sequential convergence for manifold proximal algorithms under KL assumptions, to the extent that even for the ManPG algorithm, full sequential convergence has not yet been established.
+In our convergence analysis, we overcome these challenges by ingeniously constructing an auxiliary function that incorporates the indicator function of the tangent bundle.
+As a beneficial byproduct, our convergence results also imply full sequential convergence of the ManPG algorithm.
 Finally, we develop an enhanced MPGSA (EMPGSA) that has subsequential convergence towards a lifted B-stationary point of problem \eqref{problemn1}, in the case where $h_2$ is the maximum of finite continuously differentiable convex functions.